ethereum/ethereum-org-website/src/content/developers/tutorials/hello-world-smart-contract-fullstack/index.md

 ETHERSCAN_API_KEY = "your-etherscan-key"
 ```

-### Step 2: HardHat-deployed smart contracts {#step-2-hardhat-deployed-smart-contracts}
+### Hardhat-deployed smart contracts {#hardhat-deployed-smart-contracts}

-#### Step 2.1 Install hardhat-etherscan {#step-2-1-install-hardhat-etherscan}
+#### Install hardhat-etherscan {#install-hardhat-etherscan}

-Publishing your contract to Etherscan with HardHat is super simple.
-To get started, you will first need to install the `hardhat-etherscan` plugin to automatically verify your smart contract's source code and ABI on Etherscan.
-In your `hello-world` project directory run:
+Publishing your contract to Etherscan using Hardhat is straightforward.
+You will first need to install the `hardhat-etherscan` plugin to get started. `Hardhat-etherscan` will automatically verify the smart contract's source code and ABI on Etherscan.
+To add this, in the `hello-world` directory run:

 ```text
 npm install --save-dev @nomiclabs/hardhat-etherscan